 Another primary factor affecting the length of the probate court proceedings is the size and nature of the estate.
 If the estate is complex, or there are many assets, (e.g., real property, investment accounts, businesses and residences), then the probate process will usually take much longer to complete.
 Keep in mind, too, that all creditor claims against the estate must be resolved by the court before any distributions can be made to beneficiaries.
 Every creditor has a right to a hearing before the Court, so this phase of the probate process can be very time consuming.
 If there are any disputes regarding creditor claims, the probate process will be prolonged that much more.

 Assets that don’t require probate save time

 If you happen to be the beneficiary of a trust instead of a will, then most likely there will be no need to go through probate before you can receive your inheritance.
 In those cases, you should be able to claim your inheritance rather quickly.
 That is because trusts are “non-probate” assets.
 The most common types of non-probate assets are those created by contracts and trusts, such as life insurance policies and annuities.

-If you have questions regarding the probate process, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding the probate process, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018